SoftUni-Internal/interactive-content/EN/01-Java-Web-API-and-REST-Controllers/01-REST-API.md

 For an API to be considered RESTful, it must follow the six guiding principles, introduced in 2000 by Roy Fielding.

 ## Client-Server

-For the duration of an HTTP request, there must be one client, requesting a resourse, and one server, returning a response.
+For the duration of an HTTP request, there must be one client, requesting a resource, and one server, returning a response.

 ## Statelessness